Automattic/happychat-client/docs/API.md

 | WooCommerce | `woo` |
 | Jetpack | `jpop` |

-### canChat

-Whether the user can be offered chat or not.
-If this property is false, no chat will be offered.

 ### nodeId

 The Happychat library will create an iframe within the HTML node provided by this id.

+### theme

+The UI theme to use.
+By default it'll be used the theme that's linked to the chat group (see `groups` above), but if this property is present it'll be overriden.

 ## Examples